shawnbrown/datatest/docs/how-to/validate-addresses.rst

     validate(df[['state', 'zipcode']], state_zip_consistency)

-This check works well to detect data processing errors that might mis-align or otherwise damage "zipcode" and "city" values.
-But it cannot detect if ZIP Codes are assigned to the wrong states within in the same number-group---for example, it wouldn't be able to determine if a Kentucky ZIP Code was used on an Indiana address (since both Kentucky and Indiana have ZIP Codes beginning with "4").
+This check works well to detect data processing errors that might mis-align or otherwise damage "state" and "zipcode" values.
+But it cannot detect if ZIP Codes are assigned to the wrong states within in the same region---for example, it wouldn't be able to determine if an Indiana ZIP Code was used on an Kentucky address (since the ZIP Codes in both of these states begin with "4").